wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 WVD is a desktop and app virtualization service that runs on-premises and in Azure.
 This unit focuses on the Azure deployments, which:

 - Provide virtualization infrastructure as a managed service.
-- Management of VMs deployed in your Azure subscription.
+- Enable management of VMs deployed in your Azure subscription.
-- Azure AD is used to manage the identity services.
+- Use Azure AD to manage the identity services.
-- Existing tools such as Microsoft Intune or System Center Configuration Manager are supported.
+- Include support for existing tools such as Microsoft Intune or System Center Configuration Manager.

 The following image is a typical enterprise deployment architecture diagram that depicts the various components.